Revised New General Catalogue and Index Catalogue

 Dreyer was aware, that his data contain many errors.
 He published lists of corrections.
 Later Reinmuth [25], Carlson [3] and others made corrections.
 Modern revisions of Dreyer's catalogues were published by Sulentic and Tifft (1977) and by Sinnott (1988).
 The Revised New General Catalogue (RNGC) by Sulentic and Tifft [29] is an attempt to update the NGC, listing all objects with 1975 positions.
 Sinnott [27] was the first (exactly 100 years) after Dreyer, who lists the complete NGC/IC with all 13226 objects.
 His NGC 2000.0 gives positions for the equinox 2000.

 My own work starts around 1981 with the compilation of the Revised Index Catalogue, a rather criminalistic work, done by scanning a printed version of Dixon's monumental "Master List" [11].
 This sounds rather unscientific, but a digital approach was out of reach at that time.
-It soon becomes clear, that there is a large number of unverified objects and many misidentifications in the literature.
+It soon becomes clear that there is a large number of unverified objects and many misidentifications in the literature.
 A considerable number of IC-objects are identical to existing NGC-objects, and there are IC-objects which appear twice (or even multiple) in the IC.
 The confusion is due to the fact that the NGC and both IC parts are inhomogenous samples, covering the whole sky independently (sorted by right ascension).

 Beside the contributions form the NGC/IC Project, which is desribed in the next chapter, identifications of NGC/IC-objects are based on various sources (described in chapter 3), charts and photos.
 All objects were visually inspected with RealSky [23] or the Digital Sky Survey [24].
 For galaxies the major datasets were consulted, e.g. PGC/LEDA [21], UGC [20], MCG [33], CGCG [34], RC3 [10] and NED, the Nasa/IPAC Extragalactic Database and the new DSFG [8].
 A number of bright NGC- and IC-galaxies is illustrated in the Carnegie Atlas of Galaxies by Sandage and Bedke [26], which includes all objects listed in the Shapley-Ames catalogue.

-The new catalogue contains all available data and cross identifications.
+My catalogue contains all available data and cross identifications.
 Missing or inaccurate data for galaxies (magnitude, size, position angle) were completed.
 Chapter 3 describes the content and structure of the catalogue and explains the columns (fields).
 Chapter 4 lists the literature, and the chapters 5 and 6 are the main parts: the data.

 Fig. 1 - Examples of identified objects.